The Best Sales Techniques… And Some Of The Least Effective

 Who couldn’t use an arsenal of effective selling techniques?
 But there is a lot of “conventional wisdom” out there that, in reality, doesn’t help you make the sale.
-Here are five selling techniques that really work, as well as five classic go-to techniques that may, in fact, be hurting your sales efforts.
+Here are five of the best sales techniques that really work, as well as five classic go-to selling techniques that may, in fact, be hurting your sales efforts.

 Selling Techniques that Work

 Most salespeople see the sales process as a linear process.
 At some point, it has an end – the prospect will choose either you or your competitor.
 The truth is that those are not the only two end points.
 There’s another option – no decision – which is chosen all too often.
 Studies show that 20 to 60 percent of deals in the pipeline are lost to “no decision” rather than to competitors.
 It’s only by challenging the status quo that you can get your prospects to see that change – i.e., adopting your solution – is necessary.

 How much overlap is there between what you can provide to your prospects and what your competition can provide?
 Most B2B salespeople admit that overlap is 70 percent or higher.
 So rather than focusing on that “parity area,” you should focus on what you can do for the customer that is different from what the competition can do – this is your “value wedge.”
 Your value wedge must be unique to you, important to the customer, and defensible.